IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/ifc_modeling.rst

 IFC modeling
 ============

-This chapter covers the essential aspects of working with Industry Foundation Classes (IFC) in BlenderBIM.
+This chapter covers the essential aspects of working with Industry Foundation Classes (IFC) in Bonsai.
 It is divided into five main sections:

 .. only:: builder_html and (not singlehtml)